Mobius1/rprogress/README.md

 ## Partial Progress Bars

-Too create a partial progress bar set the `maxAngle` property to the desired value:
+To create a partial progress bar set the `maxAngle` property to the desired value:
 ```lua
 exports.rprogress:Custom({
     maxAngle: 240